 Another story from years past that comes to mind was shared with me by the late Tim Callanan.
 He was faced with manning his San Pablo area house alone and after a hurricane and he had very little resources.
 Tim told me how two community-minded people, Melody and her mom Dulce made sure he got a daily meal delivery.
 He was forever grateful and I could feel the heartfelt emotion towards the mother-daughter duo in his words as he told me the story.

-This time around I have seen so many stepping up to help one another and heard a few good stories, including a staff member free diving for the bar stock at the sadly leveled Palapa Bar.
+This time around I have seen so many people stepping up to help one another and heard a few good stories, including a staff member free diving for the bar stock at the completely leveled Palapa Bar.

 So You Are On Your Way

-Current weather in Belize Hot and Sunny with a high of 30C or 86 F – definitely feels a few degrees warmer.
+Current weather in Belize Hot and Sunny with a high of 30°C or 86°F – It definitely feels a few degrees warmer.

 Many of you are on the fence about your vacation plans.
-So far of the 10 or so people that have asked me all of then have decided to come.
+So far of the 10 or so people that have asked me all of them have decided to come.

 While it is true not everything may be open and there are many fewer docks to walk on, we are largely moving forward at a great pace.
 By coming down and supporting the local economy you will be helping the community through a trying time.